Justin-Mathieu/reading-notes/ReadingNotes/401/restapi.md

 What do we use route middleware for?

-- To do something before the request runs.
+- To do somethijng before the request runs.